How Much Is the Average Tax Refund in 2026? The Real Numbers and What's Driving Them Higher

 Why are tax refunds bigger in 2026?

-Two main reasons: new deductions from the One Big Beautiful Bill Act (including deductions for tips, overtime, auto loan interest, and seniors), and the fact that the IRS didn't update withholding tables to reflect the 2025 tax cuts, leaving many workers over-withheld throughout the year.
+Two main reasons: new deductions from the One Big Beautiful Bill Act (tips, overtime, auto loan interest, seniors), and the IRS not updating withholding tables after the 2025 tax cuts — leaving many workers over-withheld all year.
+Part of this bigger refund is your own money coming back, not new money.

 When is the 2026 tax filing deadline?

 The federal deadline to file your 2025 tax return is Wednesday, April 15, 2026.
-If you can't file by then, you can request an extension — but you still need to pay any taxes you owe by April 15 to avoid penalties.
+Extensions are available, but you still need to pay any taxes owed by April 15 to avoid penalties.

 How long does it take to get my tax refund?

-If you e-file and choose direct deposit, most refunds arrive within 21 days.
+E-file plus direct deposit: most refunds arrive within 21 days.
 Paper returns take 6 weeks or longer.
-Refunds claiming the EITC or Additional Child Tax Credit are held until after mid-February by law.
+Refunds claiming EITC or Additional Child Tax Credit are held until after mid-February by law.

 How can I check my refund status?